Altaseb-Chernet/Real-Time-Chat-App/README.md

 # ChatApplication

-ChatApplication is a real-time chat platform built with ASP.NET Core, SignalR, Redis, RabbitMQ, and PostgreSQL.
-It is designed to support live message delivery, user presence, and scalable background messaging while keeping the application split into clear API, core, infrastructure, and shared layers.
+ChatApplication is a **distributed real-time chat system** built with ASP.NET Core, SignalR, Redis, RabbitMQ, and PostgreSQL.
+It demonstrates core distributed system patterns including service separation, asynchronous messaging, caching layers, and event-driven architecture to handle concurrent users and high-throughput message delivery across multiple services.

 ## What This Repository Contains